May 29, 2022

 With the rapid expansion of psychedelic science, more and more health professionals are tuning into how psilocybin works and how to use it safely.

-The Multidisciplinary Association for Psychedelic Studies (MAPS) has an excellent directory of integration specialists.
+The Multidisciplinary Association for Psychedelic Studies (MAPS) has an excellent directory of integration specialists

 Tripsitters offers a comprehensive list of retreats, practitioners, local groups, and reading material for further study.

-If you don’t feel comfortable mixing antidepressants and psilocybin, and don’t want to go through a tapering process, there are other healing modalities you might consider pursuing.
+If you don't feel comfortable mixing antidepressants and psilocybin and don't want to go through a tapering process, there are other healing modalities you might consider pursuing.

 Ketamine clinics

-While not known for the mystical or transpersonal experiences typically associated with classical psychedelics like psilocybin mushrooms, LSD, and ayahuasca, ketamine is a fast-acting medicine used against depression and acute suicidality.
+While not known for the mystical or transpersonal experiences typically associated with classical psychedelics like psilocybin mushrooms, LSD, and ayahuasca, ketamine is a fast-acting medicine against depression and acute suicidality.
 For some, it can be an effective tool to break through the negative beliefs and stories that contribute to the causes of depression.

 You may want to explore this guide on how to find a supportive ketamine clinic near you.
 Websites like this can help you explore your options.